hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 The fix works fine.
 But how is SW_HIDE an issue I wonder?

 [11:39:17](#v5tRlU3jqX4nSVohEIfo_TJvM_oH2rk2APL6pBG6pyk) <hiiamboris (NOT THIS ONE)>:
 I have a regression though.
-Need to locate it only Ì†ΩÌ∏ï

-[11:44:59](#NAYC0D_k6EE3-frtMrsnMAfW4geZjoi00Ecwdnqjkog) <hiiamboris (NOT THIS ONE)>:
-I have a regression though.
-Need to locate it only Ì†ΩÌ∏ï
+Need to locate it only üòï

 [11:52:25](#dWX_0jNuvI6PTRhVeOZKFt214VIr6hYlzC7RlUtPxX4) <hiiamboris (NOT THIS ONE)>:
 Ohh that's a big one.